ledoge/dogegen/README.md

 ## Use with Calman and ColourSpace

 Please see the manuals of the respective software on how to prepare them for use with Resolve as TPG.
 The same `resolve` command as with DisplayCAL is then used to establish the connection.
+8 and 10 bit patterns are supported.

 ## Use with HCFR